fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <a name="faq169"></a>
 **(169) Why does the app not start automatically?**

-FairEmail requests Android to start the app when the device starts up.
+FullEmail requests Android to start the app when the device starts up.
 Obviously, this depends on Android as the app cannot start itself.

 Some Android versions, such as EMUI, have settings to enable or disable auto starting apps.